rootstrap/blog/content/What's good about our iOS-base - German Lopez.md

 ## Things changed... for good

-I would be sceptical if someone said that just by starting a new project from a boilderplate, it improved the productivity by a magical percentage.
+I would be sceptical if someone said that just by starting a new project from a boilerplate, it improved the productivity by a magical percentage.
 The truth is that it really improved, not just productivity, but other aspects of our engineering team.
 - The intial iterations finished earlier, generating confidence in our clients.
 - The iOS-base plus a good shared-knowlegde base in our company, helped to develop similar features in record time.